Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Could you honestly not hear much?

-He's from Brussels, 1880.
+He's from Bustles, 1880.

-Thank God it was early in the show, you know.
+Thank God it was early in the show, you know?

 He dropped out of Oxford.

-But he dropped out to join the British Army.
+He went to Oxford, but he dropped out to join the British Army.

 Remember, he is not British.